-(Additional museum visits, and special guest speakers may be added at a later date as conditions and group size dictates.)
+(Additional museum visits, and special guest speakers may be added or changed at a later date as conditions and group size dictates.)

 Visits can be arranged to visit nearby cemeteries or memorials for those who have a personal connection to fallen friends or relatives.

 Inaugurated on 4th June 2000 by H.R.H. the Prince of Wales, the Memorial Pegasus is dedicated to the men of the 6th Airborne Division and their heroic actions during the Battle of Normandy 1944.
 Visitors to the museum will learn about the vital part played by the 6th Airborne Division which while sustaining heavy losses secured the eastern flank of the landing beaches.
 Maps, original equipment, a video and model presentation of the airborne attack and a full lecture outside on the original lift bridge are among the highlights of this stop.